sonic-net/DASH/dash-pipeline/README.md

 # DASH Pipeline
 This is a P4 model of the DASH overlay pipeline which uses the [bmv2](https://github.com/p4lang/behavioral-model) from [p4lang](https://github.com/p4lang).

+The workflows described here are primarily driven by a [Makefile](Makefile) and are suitable for a variety of use-cases:
+* Manual execution by developers - edit, build, test; commit and push to GitHub
+* Automated script-based execution in a development or production environment, e.g. regression testing
+* Cloud-based CI (Continuous Integration) build and test, every time code is pushed to GitHub or a Pull Request is submitted to the upstream repository.

 >**IMPORTANT:** Developers, read [Typical Workflow: Committing new code - ignoring SAI submodule](#typical-workflow-committing-new-code---ignoring-sai-submodule) before committing code.

 - [DASH Pipeline](#dash-pipeline)